vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bakker, Hans & Alan Entwistle

-1981 Vais.ṇavism.
-The history of the Kr.s.ṇa and Rāma cults and their contribution to Indian pilgrimage.
+1981 Vaiṣṇavism.
+The history of the Kr̥ṣṇa and Rāma cults and their contribution to Indian pilgrimage.
 Groningen.

 1983 Devī.
 The worship of the Goddess and its contribution to Indian pilgrimage.
 Groningen.

 Bakker, Hans & Harunaga Isaacson

 *1993 The Ramtek Inscriptions II.
-The Vākāt.aka Inscription in the
+The Vākāṭaka Inscription in the

-Kevala–Narasim. ha Temple. in: Bulletin of the School of Oriental and African
+Kevala–Narasiṁha Temple. in: Bulletin of the School of Oriental and African

 Studies LVI (1993), 46–74.
 [6]